Kaifi Azmi school in Mijwan: where young women dare to realise their dreams

 The school and the computer training centre have quietly transformed the lives of many girls in the villages in the nearby areas and continue to do so.
 The diverse stories of struggle are united by the platform that helps them dream big – and provides the knowhow of how to achieve the goal.

-So Sweta Yadav, a Class 12 science student of the school, wants to become a police officer.
+So Sweta Yadav, a Class XII science student of the school, wants to become a police officer.
 Her family also wants her to go to Allahabad for higher studies.

 "This school has played a huge role in furthering my education prospects.
 We have all the facilities here, we have managed to learn computers and also have great teachers," she told PTI.